-##Valencia’s Turia Gardens are a stretch of nine kilometres of lush green park space open to the public for walking, biking, and exploring.
+##Valencia’s Turia Garden is a stretch of nine kilometres of lush green park space open to the public for walking, biking, and exploring.
 There are many main attractions like museums and monuments in and around this area for tourists and locals to visit.
 In fact, there are more than three million visitors annually, and for good reason.
 You will always see people in the area getting their daily exercise routine, with a ten-kilometre path designed specifically for runners, or couples and groups getting together for picnics in the grass.
 The land surrounds the historical centre of Valencia now and has 18 bridges, which connect the inner circle to the outer.

-‘TURIA GARDENS’ is more than just a charming park; it is a prime example of Valencia turning a tragedy into something beautiful and unique.
+‘TURIA GARDEN’ is more than just a charming park; it is a prime example of Valencia turning a tragedy into something beautiful and unique.
 This park is a mark of Valencian pride- a testament to Valencian resilience.
 The park used to be the site of an unmanageable river.
 On October 14th, 1957, this river experienced a historic flood that resulted in an estimate of over 100 deaths and huge structural damage.
 The tragedy was reclaimed when this river was turned into the beautiful public green space that we now enjoy to this day.

 The City of Arts and Sciences is one of the twelve treasures of Spain.
 Valencia’s most modern tourist must-see sight is this complex…it is the crown jewel of Turia Gardens.
 This area is home to multiple modern, sleek, and atypical buildings that are complemented with the Spanish sun and surrounding nature.
 ‘THE CITY OF ARTS AND SCIENCES’ was created by the Valencian architect Santiago Calatrava.
 There are six main buildings, all with different use and purpose.
 Even if you are not up to pay or participate in the buildings’ activities, this is a lovely place to visit during the day to walk around, take photos, and explore.
 Around the beautiful white buildings, there are bodies of bright blue water where guests can rent canoes, kayaks, and even “waterballs” (fun for children!).
 People usually spend up to around 3 hours while in this area.
 La ‘Ciudad de las Artes y las Ciencias’ is located at the edge of the old Turia riverbed on the far east side.
 It is most easily accessible by bike, EMT bus lines (13, 14, 15, 19, 35, 95, 40), or taxi.
 A trip to Valencia always calls for a trip to the City of Arts and Sciences.